swiftlang/swift/docs/Diagnostics.md

   * Insertions are represented by identical start and end locations: `{{3-3=@objc }}`.
 Deletions are represented by empty replacement text: `{{3-9=}}`.

   * Line offsets are also permitted; for instance, `{{-1:12-+1:42=}}` would specify a fix-it that deleted everything between column 12 on the previous line and column 42 on the next line.
-(The second location could just be written as `1:42` and would mean the same thing.)
+(If the sign is omitted, it specifies an absolute line number, not an offset.)

   * By default, the verifier ignores any fix-its that are *not* expected; the special `{{none}}` specifier tells it to verify that the diagnostic it's attached to has *only* the fix-its specified and no others.